 “And of course that had an impact on the ones I love, too – it was a whole family effort of sacrifice, putting everything behind our target.

 “When I won the race in Suzuka, from the moment when the destiny of the title was in my own hands, the big pressure started and I began to think about ending my racing career if I became world champion.
 On Sunday morning in Abu Dhabi, I knew that it could be my last race and that feeling cleared my head before the start.
 I wanted to enjoy every part of the experience, knowing it might be the last time… and then the lights went out and I had the most intense 55 laps of my life.”

 Additional reporting by Jonathan Noble.

-Adrian’s comments: There is going to be some serious jockeying in coming days to Nico’s exit.
-All Lewis reckons he wants is to have billing with whomever lands the prize gig.
+Adrian’s comments: There is going to be some serious jockeying in the coming days to Nico’s exit.
+All Lewis reckons he wants is to have billed with whoever lands the prize gig.
 I hope Mercedes choose an up-and-comer.
 Or does the familiar one-two shuffle carry too much sway?
 Watch this space!